The Beautiful Places We Want to Visit this Year.

 Yes, we know what you’re probably thinking – “you two are already crazy for Edinburgh”.
 Right?
 I mean, you’d be right.
 We’ve created an entire six post guide to discovering Edinburgh.
 However, despite living in Scotland for extended periods of time – there’s something we haven’t experienced yet: The Scottish Highlands.
 From the Isle of Mull to the Isle of Skye, and all the way up to Loch Ness and Inverness – there’s plenty more of Scotland to see and appreciate than just Edinburgh and Glasgow.

 Another one of those countries that we’ve been interested in seeing but just haven’t had the time is Romania.
 Frankly, the Balkan Region hasn’t been explored by either of us and so we’d love to use Romania as a starting point for adventures into other countries like Bulgaria.
 The capital, Bucharest, looks very pretty and we’ve had quite a few friends go and have a great time.
-We’re also interested in the countryside and places like Brasov – and of course, Transylvania – because Dracula lives there.
+We’re also interested in the countryside and places like Brasov – and of course, Transylvania in general – because Dracula lives there.
 Update March 2018: We’ve been travelling through Romania for the past month.
 Here are our first impressions of the country.